Alex-W4/lora2mqtt/README.md

 on a specific custom Module.
 Together with a simple but functional web frontend this project provides a complete configutaion suite for compatible devices.

+## Update and Reinstallation
+For update and reinstallation save your mosquitto config in `/etc/mosquitto/conf.d/lora2mqtt` and your lora2mqtt config in `/etc/lora2mqtt/config.json` to a save place, remove the source directory of lora2mqtt and clone and install the git repo described in the paragraph Installation.
+After the installation the configs can be replaced and after a reboot everything should work again.

 ## Installation
 This software is meant to run on a Raspberry Pi 3 or newer with GPIO extention pins.
 The LoRa receiver module must be attached in the shown orientation and position.
 Please power down the pi when attaching or detaching the module